DVA rehabilitation

 - in-patient mental health treatment or day programs.

-If you’re medically able to take part and you would benefit from rehabilitation, we may be able to help.
+If you’re medically able to take part and you have need/s that can be met by DVA rehabilitation, we may be able to help.

-You need to have an injury or condition that we’ve accepted as related to your service under either of these Acts:
+Your need/s for rehabilitation must be linked to an injury or condition that we’ve accepted as related to your service under either of these Acts:

 - the Military Rehabilitation and Compensation Act 2004 (MRCA)